All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects

 The most common side effects of Wegovy are gastrointestinal: nausea (44% of patients), diarrhea (30%), vomiting (24%), and constipation (24%).
 These are most pronounced during the dose escalation period and tend to improve over time.
-The gradual 16-week escalation schedule is specifically designed to minimize these effects .
+The gradual 16-week escalation schedule is specifically designed to minimize these effects.

 Who Wegovy Works Best For

 Wegovy is a strong all-around choice for most patients.
-It is particularly well-suited for patients with cardiovascular risk factors (due to the SELECT trial data), patients who want a well-studied medication with extensive published research, and patients who prefer the convenience of a pre-filled pen device.
+It's particularly well-suited for patients with cardiovascular risk factors (due to the SELECT trial data), patients who want a well-studied medication with extensive published research, and patients who prefer the convenience of a pre-filled pen device.
 It also pairs well with structured lifestyle programs.
 In the STEP 3 trial, patients who combined Wegovy with intensive behavioral therapy lost an average of 16% of body weight, the highest result in the STEP program.

 Wegovy vs. Zepbound (Tirzepatide)